Welcome to Iranian-American attorney for Immigration to UNited State of America by

 - National Interest Waiver of Employer of Labor Certification

 - L-1 Visa, Intercompany Transferee

 - California Penal Code §1385, §1000.3, §1473.7

-The Law Office of Neda Zaman is located in Beverly Hills, California.
+The Law Office of Neda Zaman is located in Encino, California.
 We are a boutique law firm exclusively practicing Immigration and Nationality Law.
-NEDA ZAMAN IS A MEMBER OF: SUPREME COURT OF CALIFORNIA UNITED STATES COURTS OF APPEAL FOR THE NINTH CIRCUIT UNITED STATES COURT FOR DISTRICT OF CALIFORNIA, AND EASTERN DISTRICT AND NORTHERN DISTRICT OF NEW YORK She is a graduate of Whittier Law School, magna cum laude.
+NEDA ZAMAN IS AN IRANIAN-AMERICAN ATTORNEY AND A MEMBER OF: SUPREME COURT OF CALIFORNIA UNITED STATES COURTS OF APPEAL FOR THE NINTH CIRCUIT UNITED STATES COURT FOR DISTRICT OF CALIFORNIA, AND EASTERN DISTRICT AND NORTHERN DISTRICT OF NEW YORK She is a graduate of Whittier Law School, magna cum laude.
 She served as an attorney in one of the most prominent Century City Law firms in 1999-2000.
 In 2001, she entered into private practice as well as teaching Immigration and Business Law at the Los Angeles City College.
 She was awarded the American Jurisprudence Bancroft-Whiney Award in Constitutional and Criminal Law.
 Mrs. Zaman is a member of the American Immigration Lawyers Association (AILA) Southern California.

 Our Office is available to answer any questions via Whats’App/Telegram, Mondays through Fridays 9 am to 5 pm at the following number only, +1-323-251-0356.

 You can also contact our office at +1(310)855-0992, and 1(818)290-3625 We speak the following languages: English, Farsi, Armenian, Turkish, and Arabic.